pbp-fasilkom-ui/django-pbp-template/README.en.md

 1. Open the GitHub page of the code template repository and click "**Use this template**" button to make a copy of the repository into your own GitHub account.
-2. Clone the new Django template repository from your GitHub account to your local development environment by using Git:
+2. Clone the new Django template repository from your GitHub account to a location in the filesystem of your local development environment by using
+   Git:

    ```shell
    git clone <URL to your repository on GitHub> <path in local development environment>